Western States Water Council

 Serve as a forum for Interstate and State/Federal dialogue and action on emerging and ongoing water issues with our Western States Federal Agency Support Team (WestFAST).

 Recognize and promote efforts to better manage and balance the interrelationships between the development and allocation of water resources, wastewater treatment, and water quality.

 Support the maintenance and expansion of critical observing systems and promote innovation related to the monitoring and reporting of water-related parameters.

-Workshop on Improving Sub-seasonal to Seasonal Precipitation Forecasting to Support Water Management
+2023 Improving Sub-seasonal to Seasonal Precipitation Forecasting to Support Water Management Workshop